determined-ai/determined/docs/training/model-management/checkpoints.rst

  Querying Checkpoints
 **********************

-The :class:`~determined.experimental.client.ExperimentReference` class is a reference to an experiment.
-The reference contains the :meth:`~determined.experimental.client.ExperimentReference.top_checkpoint` method.
+The :class:`~determined.experimental.client.Experiment` class is a reference to an experiment.
+The reference contains the :meth:`~determined.experimental.client.Experiment.top_checkpoint` method.
 Without arguments, the method will check the experiment configuration searcher field for the ``metric`` and ``smaller_is_better`` values.
 These values are used to sort the experiment's checkpoints by validation performance.
 The searcher settings in the following snippet from an experiment